 Asthma and pain, especially chest and abdominal pain, were common adverse effects across the cohorts, Table 3.
 The proportion of diagnosis codes for increased serum creatinine, renal tubular disease, acute renal failure, increased liver function test levels, skin changes, hearing or vision changes, leg ulcers, neutropenia, thrombocytopenia, or sepsis were no higher in the Both Drugs cohort compared to the three control cohorts (Data not shown).
-During the follow up period, 3 (2.9%), 11 (2.7%), 27 (3.1%), and 10 (3.2%) individuals had a malignant neoplasm diagnosis code in the Both Drugs, Neither Drug, HU Only, and DFX Only cohorts, respectively, which is similar to previous reported prevalence of cancer in those with SCD.12 emergency or inpatient encounters when compared to cohorts who took HU or DFX alone or neither drug.
+During the follow up period, 3 (2.9%), 11 (2.7%), 27 (3.1%), and 10 (3.2%) individuals had a malignant neoplasm diagnosis code in the Both Drugs, Neither Drug, HU Only, and DFX Only cohorts, respectively, which is similar to previous reported prevalence of cancer in those with SCD.12

+Discussion: Based on this retrospective cohort investigation of a statewide Medicaid-linked database, persons with SCD who took both HU and DFX concurrently did not have higher rates for emergency or inpatient encounters when compared to cohorts who took HU or DFX alone or neither drug.
 When encountered either in the ED or inpatient setting, those on both HU and DFX had a similar rates and similar distribution of adverse complications compared to most controls.
 Furthermore, other frequent adverse reactions observed when HU or DFX are used as monotherapy did not appear to be increased when both medications were used concurrently.